Break-Even Analysis

 Organic Food and Delivery Service-case study

-Case Study: Organic Food and Delivery Service Research, Financial Model and Pitch Deck
+Case Study: Building a Food Delivery Financial Model

 Case Study- Cosmetic Business Start-Up Financial Model

-Case Study: Comprehensive Financial Modeling for a Cosmetics Business
+Case Study: Financial Modeling for a Cosmetics Business

 Clothing Swap Saas-based business case study